Abyll History, Family Crest & Coats of Arms

-Important Dates for the Abyll family
+Early History of the Abyll family

 This web page shows only a small excerpt of our Abyll research.
 Another 223 words (16 lines of text) covering the years 1540, 1578, 1623, 1714, 1388, 1387, 1413, 1413, 1512, 1696, 1697, 1430, 1635, 1540, 1516, 1528, 1540, 1660, 1716, 1679, 1681, 1578, 1675, 1861, 1858, 1633, 1584, 1655, 1667 and 1711 are included under the topic Early Abyll History in all our PDF Extended History products and printed products wherever possible.